danielfarrell/bootstrap-combobox/README.md

  `renderLimit`: The maximum number of suggestions to render on the screen at one time.
 Useful for dealing with source elements with items.

+ `clearIfNoMatch`: When true, the combobox will clear its contents when unfocusing if a matching option is not selected.
+Defaults to true.

 ## Dependencies
 Uses the latest 1.X version of jQuery and the latest 2.X or 3.X of bootstrap.